christine-barton/vt_site/README.md

 # Installation Instructions
-1. Ordered
+1. Download all folders and files
-2. list
+2. Put them on your desktop
-3. of
+3. Clone the respotory on GitHub Desktop with your online
-4. installation
+4. Create a Static Web App and App Service in Azure
-5. instructions
+5. Change the app.py and templates to match your information

 ## Link to Working Website